 Two days later, torrential rains began falling, making the Rappahannock River impassable and placing Hooker’s plan far behind schedule.
 Once across the river, Stoneman’s men destroyed some railroad lines between Richmond and Fredericksburg, but could not completely sever the Rebel supply lines.
 Losing contact with Hooker on April 30, Stoneman did not rejoin the army until May 7, depriving Hooker of his cavalry at the Battle of Chancellorsville.

 Eager to find a scapegoat for the federal defeat at Chancellorsville, and deflect criticism from himself, Hooker placed much of the blame on Stoneman.
 On June 7, 1863, Hooker sacked Stoneman and placed Brigadier General Alfred Pleasonton in charge of the Cavalry Corps.
-Hooker transferred Gregg to the command of the 2nd Division, the position he held for the rest of his service with the army.
+Hooker transferred Gregg to the command of the 2nd Division.

 After the Rebel victory at the Battle of Chancellorsville, Robert E. Lee took the war to the North.
 As Lee marched the Army of Northern Virginia north through the Shenandoah Valley on the western side of the Blue Ridge Mountains, he ordered Major General J. E. B. Stuart’s cavalry to screen his movements by riding in the same direction through the Loudoun Valley on the east side of the mountains.